Visuo-Haptic Object Perception for Robots: An Overview: Applications of Multimodal Object Perception

 More recently, deep learning methods have also started to be used in multimodal object recognition.
 For instance, \cite{Gao2016Deep} implemented a deep learning-based \textit{midst-mapping} fusion approach and tested it on the PHAC-2 dataset.
 The haptic data from the two BioTac\textsuperscript{\textregistered} sensors were normalized and downsampled to match the lowest sampling rate.
 Four out of 19 of the electrode impedance channels were selected using PCA.
 Data augmentation of the data was performed in two ways.
 Firstly, the two sensor readings were used as two distinct instances.
 Secondly, when downsampling the data, five different starting points were selected.
 Gao et al.\ suggest that the signal from both sensors and different downsampling strategies was highly similar, which resulted in overfitting of the CNN model used.
 The visual CNN model was based on the GoogleNet architecture pre-trained on the Materials in Context Database (MINC).
 The preprocessing of the visual data consisted of subtracting the mean values from the RGB image and resizing it using a central crop.
 Finally, both feature vectors resulting from the haptic and visual networks were concatenated and fed into a fully-connected (FC) layer trained with a hinge loss.
 The performance was evaluated using the area under curve (AUC) metric.
 The multimodal architecture performed ca.\ 3\% better than the best unimodal network.
 Moreover, Gao et al.\ noted that the haptic classifier tends to have a high recall, predicting many adjectives for each class.
 In contrast, the visual classifier had higher precision.
 Finally, the multimodal classifier had higher precision and recall than the haptic classifier and higher recall than the visual classifier.

 \cite{Tatiya2019Deep} implemented a \textit{post-mapping} fusion approach on the dataset by \cite{Sinapov2014Grounding} described in Section \ref{sec:datasets}.
 Tatiya and Sinapov applied a tensor-train gated recurrent unit (TT-GRU) for processing the visual information available in the dataset.
 Both the acoustic and haptic data in the dataset were processed using a CNN.
 For the acoustic data, the audio was preprocessed into two channels, the first consisting of the log-scaled Mel-spectrogram and the second of the spectrogram's derivative.
 The haptic data was downsampled from 500Hz to 50Hz to align with the video and acoustic data.
 The multimodal fusion network consisted of the concatenated output vectors of each unimodal network, a fusion layer, and an output layer.
 Each unimodal network was optimized to recognize the category of the objects.
 Thus, these networks can be used as stand-alone classifiers or integrated into a multimodal network.
 Overall, the results were comparable to the earlier work by \citet{Sinapov2014Grounding}.
 However, the baseline and the suggested approach have their strengths in different EPs data.
-However, whether such complementary best performance can be attributed to the dataset or the architecture used is unclear.
+Nevertheless, whether such complementary best performance can be attributed to the dataset or the architecture used is unclear. \cite{Abderrahmane2018VisuoTactile} applied Zero-Shot Learning to an object classification task, in which a multimodal CNN trained on a set of objects was used to recognize novel objects that were never seen or touched before; relevant semantic attributes (e.g. round, soft, bumpy) were encoded from visuo-tactile data during training and then used to recognize the novel objects, with an accuracy of 72\%. \cite{Taunyazov2020EventDriven} proposed a Visual-Tactile Spiking Neural Network (VT-SNN) that combines information coming from two event-driven sensors: a novel neuromorphic tactile sensor, NeuTouch, and a Prophesee event camera\footnote{https://www.prophesee.ai/}.
+The network was trained on two tasks: container classification and rotational slip detection.
+A comparative experimental analysis showed that the combination of vision and touch performed better than vision or touch alone.